 For self-starters, becoming an Area Representative offers way more flexibility than other jobs.

 One of the best things about becoming an Area Representative is the flexibility to create your own schedule.
 This is especially fitting for busy parents who need to organize tasks around school drop-offs, kids’ activities, and chores around the house.
-Of course, being a self-starter is a critical element to being a successful representative, since with inherent flexibility comes a lack of direct oversight to keep you focused.
+Of course, being a self-starter is a critical element to being a successful representative.
+With inherent flexibility comes a lack of direct oversight to keep you focused.

 “You have to be very self-motivated [when] you are working from home,” says one long-time Area Representative.
 “It’s easy to get distracted and even easier to say ‘oh, tomorrow I’ll get to it’.
 But in order to be successful, you have to be the type of person that can say ‘I could do that tomorrow, but I’m going to do that today.’”

 For those that have a natural tendency to problem-solve independently, being an Area Representative is one of the few at-home jobs that allows you the autonomy to create your own success.

 For altruists, becoming a Representative allows you to make a life-changing impact on a young person’s life.

 Few people can say that their career changes lives — but for ISE Area Representatives, that’s exactly the case.
 In many ways, cultural exchange equips young people with the skills they’ll need to solve the global challenges of tomorrow.
 By helping students experience the United States through international exchange, you are an integral part in molding the minds of our next generation.